-Exclusions: English Advanced; English as a Second Language; Extension English
+Exclusions: English Advanced; English as a Second Language; Extension; English Standard

-English Standard is designed for all students to increase their expertise in English and consolidate their English literacy skills in order to enhance their personal, social, educational and vocational lives.
-The students learn to respond to and compose a wide variety of texts in a range of situations in order to be effective, creative and confident communicators.
+English Studies is designed for students who wish to refine their skills and knowledge in English and consolidate their English literacy skills to enhance their personal, social, educational and vocational lives.
+It is a course for students who wish to be awarded a Higher School Certificate, but who are seeking an alternative to the English Standard course.